Adding basic functionality

 ) {

-let client_id = *connection.context();
+let client_id = client_id.0;

-let entity = commands.spawn((PlayerBundle::new(client_id, Vec2::ZERO), replicate));
+let entity = commands

 }

-bundle to the entity
+to which the entity should be replicated.

 (you can learn more in the replicate page)

-The Replicate
+The LocalTimeline

 Handle client inputs